 “Pledging Party” shall have the meaning attributed to it in Paragraph 3(b).

-“Qualified Institution” means a commercial bank or trust company organized under the laws of the United States or a political subdivision thereof, with a Credit Rating of at least (a) "A-" by S&P and "A3" by Moody's, if such entity is rated by both S&P and Moody’s or (b) "A-" by S&P or "A3" by Moody's, if such entity is rated by either S&P or Moody’s but not both, and having a capital and surplus of at least $1,000,000,000.
+“Qualified Institution” means a commercial bank or trust company organized under the laws of the United States or a political subdivision thereof, with (i) a Credit Rating of at least (a) "A-" by S&P and "A3" by Moody's, if such entity is rated by both S&P and Moody’s or (b) "A-" by S&P or "A3" by Moody's, if such entity is rated by either S&P or Moody’s but not both, and (ii) having a capital and surplus of at least $1,000,000,000.

 “Reference Market-maker” means a leading dealer in the relevant market selected by the Party determining its Exposure in good faith from among dealers of the highest credit standing which satisfy all the criteria that such Party applies generally at the time in deciding whether to offer or to make an extension of credit.